rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

 ## Filter

-Filter functions implemented by plugins should have the following signature:
+Filter function implemented by a plugin must have the following signature:

 ```python
 def custom_user_data_filter(